December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 - After heavy storms or snow: Check apiary access, clear entrances, straighten stands or roofs if necessary and verify that hives are still secure.

-These checks, combined with good records and a consistent approach across your apiary, help you spot problems early and support your bees through the hardest part of the year.
+These checks, combined with good records and a consistent approach across your apiary, help you spot problems early, review autumn varroa outcomes and support your bees through the hardest part of the year.

 Planning, records and learning for next season